VirtCode/hypr-dynamic-cursors/README.md

         # values below 1 disable the limit (e.g. 0)
         limit = 0.0

-        # time in millseconds the cursor will stay magnified after a shake has ended
+        # time in milliseconds the cursor will stay magnified after a shake has ended
         timeout = 2000

         # show cursor behaviour `tilt`, `rotate`, etc. while shaking